Dhivyakirthikannan/Dhivyakirthikannan/README.md

 ## Hi there 👋

+ I am Final-year AI and Data Science Engineering student with hands-on experience in machine learning, deep learning, and full-stack web development.
+ Experienced in building intelligent systems that bridge data-driven insights with real-world applications.
+Adept at quickly learning emerging technologies and contributing to collaborative technical projects.
 <!--
 **Dhivyakirthikannan/Dhivyakirthikannan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.